The New Testament says a lot about the health of the church. Consider just a few verses:

 But they don’t do them all equally well.
 One church may be strong in fellowship, yet weak in evangelism.
 Another may be strong in worship, yet weak in discipleship.
 Still another may be strong in evangelism, yet weak in ministry.

 Why is this?
 It’s the natural tendency of leaders to emphasize what they feel strongly about and neglect whatever they feel less passionate about.
-Around the world you can find churches that have become the extension of their pastor’s giftedness.
-They focus only on what he cares about most.
+Around the world you can find churches that have become the extension of pastoral giftedness.
+They focus only on what the pastor cares about most.

 Unless you set up a system and structure to intentionally balance the five purposes, your church will tend to overemphasize the purpose that best expresses the gifts and passion of its pastor.